scotws/265SXB-Guide/flash.md

 The 265SXB comes with an unpopulated PLCC socket designed to hold a 128K flash memory chip (70ns or faster; U3 in upper right corner of the board).
-When installed, 32K from the Flash ROM is mapped into the address space between 00:8000 and 00:FFFF.
+When installed, 32K of the flash memory is mapped into the address space between 00:8000 and 00:FFFF.
 How much is visible depends on whether the mask ROM (00:E000 - 00:FFFF) and peripheral registers/on-chip RAM (00:DF00 - 00:DFFF) are enabled.
 You can switch between the four 32K banks.
 Also, installing flash memory allows you to develop alternative ROM images that can execute automatically when the board is powered on.

-## The SST39SF010A Flash Memory chip

 For these examples we will use the [SST39SF010A](http://ww1.microchip.com/downloads/en/DeviceDoc/25022A.pdf) flash